Most of us are likely to be familiar with the term ‘billing’ owing to its use in everyday speech.

 Want to learn about the different types of invoices you can issue, what elements they contain, and when it’s best to use each one?
 Then check out our full guide on invoice types, for more information.

 How to Improve the Billing Process

 For a small business, billing can be a tedious process.
 Being a crucial part of any business, it is imperative to have an efficient billing system in place.

-Setting unambiguous payment terms on your invoices increases the likelihood of receiving quick payments.
-And as a business, you’d be well aware of how payment terms impact cash flow.
+Setting clear payment terms on your invoices increases the likelihood of receiving quick payments.

 Most parts of the billing process can be automated using simple tools or software.
 This includes invoice generation, overdue invoice reminders, automated payments for recurring fees, etc. You can even use free invoice templates to speed up your billing.